sholtomaud/blog/_posts/2012-05-25-an-argument-for-mutable-local-history.md

 in the foot and make your entire team's life difficult if you don't know what you're doing.
 But there are some excellent use cases for it.

+**EDIT**: The above paragraph is a little misinformed.
+After a conversation with the very helpful people in #mercurial on IRC (thanks kiilerix), it seems that there are direct equivalents of amend and rebase.
+If you're running mercurial 2.2, there is literally a `--amend` flag on commit, and there's literally an `hg rebase` command if you turn on the [rebase extension][].

 Keeping the Logs Clean - Amending Commits
 =========================================